-We at Travel Montana love being active outdoors, which is why all our vacations incorporate some sort of physical activity.
+We at Travel Montana love being active outdoors, which is why most of our vacations incorporate some sort of physical activity.
 But we also recognize a vacation needs to include non-active events, which is why we created this list of the Top 10 Things to Do in Montana.

 #10 Grizzly and Wolf Discovery Center

 The Grizzly and Wolf Discovery Center is a not-for-profit wildlife park and museum in the town of West Yellowstone whose primary mission is to provide visitors to the Yellowstone area an opportunity to observe, understand and appreciate grizzly bears and gray wolves.
 It is especially impressive to see the bears up close and – if you are lucky – ripping apart a cooler being sent to the center to see if it is bear proof.

 The World Museum of Mining, based in Butte, documents the critical role mining played in the development of Montana.
 Set on an actual mine of yore, there are 50 different buildings with exhibits you can explore.
 For an extra cost, go 100 feet underground to see the underbelly of the beast.
 Hard hat and headlamp are provided.

 Montana has 92 craft breweries, according to the Brewers Association, which puts them third on the list of states with the most breweries per capita.
 Bozeman, thanks in part to its role as a university town but more due to its hip population, leads the state with almost a dozen breweries in the area.
 You can easily do a walking tour of downtown Bozeman and visit the Bozeman Brewing Company, Montana Ale Works, and Lockhorn Cider House without ever getting in a car.